bayreuth-politics/CI26/docs/index.markdown

 • Participation in class (15% of final mark)

-• Presentations at the second weekend (35% of final mark).
-Send me your selected paper by **9 May**.
+• Written Quiz (30% of final mark). date tbc.

-• Take-home exam (50% of final mark): Due at noon on 30 June 2025.
+• Take-home exam (56% of final mark): tbc.

 ## Syllabus